Donald "Deke" Slayton: Mercury astronaut who waited more than a decade to fly to space

 Donald "Deke" Slayton was one of the original Mercury 7 astronauts — but he never flew in that program.
 Because of a heart condition, he was grounded for decades before being approved and flying in the Apollo-Soyuz Test Project, the first joint mission with the Soviet Union.

-Slayton first got his wings in April 1943 and subsequently undertook dozens of combat flights in Europe and Japan during the World War II.
+Slayton first got his wings in April 1943 and subsequently undertook dozens of combat flights in Europe and Japan during World War II.
 He then left the Air Force to study aeronautical engineering, worked at Boeing Aircraft Co. for two years, and then joined the Minnesota Air Guard in 1951, according to NASA.

-After undertaking jobs such as maintenance flight test officer of an F-51 squadron, Slayton took classes at the U.S. Air Force Test Pilot School at Edwards Air Force Base in California, and then became a test pilot there before being selected in 1959 for the NASA astronaut program.
+After undertaking jobs such as maintenance flight test officer of an F-51 squadron, Slayton took classes at the U.S. Air Force Test Pilot School at Edwards Air Force Base in California and then became a test pilot there before being selected in 1959 for the NASA astronaut program.

 Mercury selection